Early Years Foundation Stage

 The Seven Areas of Learning and Development and how we implement them

 HOW: Children spend a substantial amount of time outside every day.
 They build, balance and climb, ride on bikes, play games and run.
-Inside they develop their fine motor skills using playdough, scissors and pencils, hammers, construction resources etc. They can eat their snacks at any time during the day and regularly prepare healthy food in our kitchen area.
+They develop their fine motor skills using playdough, scissors and pencils, hammers, construction resources etc. At our snack bar children have further opportunities to use kitchen utensils to develop their control.

 HOW: Small groups enable children to build positive relationships.
 Children have free access to a wide range of carefully selected resources which builds their independence and confidence.
-They are expected to take responsibility for tidying up and keeping the classroom well maintained.
+They are expected to take responsibility for putting things back where they belong and keeping the provision well maintained.
+Children’s levels of well-being are monitored throughout the year and adjustments made in order to raise these (using the Ten Action Points, Leuven).
+Our daily routines enable children to develop their self-care and understand the importance of it.
+We work closely with parents to support toileting, healthy eating and good oral hygiene.

 - Small group activities support children to develop their ability to rhyme, to hear sounds etc.

-- Phonics are introduced more formally in Reception using the Letters and Sounds sequence and approach and resources from Floppy’s Phonics.
+- Discrete Phonics lessons are introduced more formally in Reception using the Letters and Sounds sequence and approach supplemented by resources from Jolly Phonics.
+Over the year this builds up to around 20 minutes in differentiated groups.

 - Books are placed in all areas of the classroom